Sydney-Thomas/multiomics_analysis_of_human_milk/README.md

 ## Metadata

-- Deidetified metadata is available for the AU and ES datasets.
+- De-identified metadata is available for the AU and ES datasets.
 To access metadata from the US dataset, please contact the [Mommy’s Milk Human Research Biorepository](https://mommysmilkresearch.org/human-milk-sample-request/) to complete a project form and IRB application for secondary data analysis.